-Thus, budgeting involves discussing long-term plans, ways to create more expansion opportunities, track progress and so on.
-One department that is closely involved with the budgeting process is the finance department.
+Thus, budgeting involves discussing long-term plans, ways to create more expansion opportunities, track progress, etc. One department that is closely involved with the budgeting process is the finance department.
 Both higher management and the finance department sit together to charter the future course of the company.

-There are two major approaches of Budgeting – Top-Down Approach and Bottom-Up Approach.
-In the top-down approach, as the name suggests, management prepares the budget as per the objectives of the organization, and thereafter, managers are given the task to implement it.
-Bottom-Up approach, on the other hand, requires managers to prepare budget department wise.
-Thereafter, the budget is sent across to the management for their approval.
+There are two major approaches of Budgeting – the Top-Down Approach and the Bottom-Up Approach.
+In the top-down approach, as the name suggests, management prepares the budget as per the objectives of the organization, and after that, managers are given the task to implement it.
+On the other hand, a bottom-Up approach requires managers to prepare a budget department-wise.
+After that, the budget is sent across to the management for their approval.

 What is Forecasting?

-Forecasting is about understanding, analyzing and determining the possible future outcome.
-Forecasting is based on past performance, wherein analysts study the past performance of a company to arrive at future expectations in terms of revenue, financial statements and other metrics.
-Various entities such as company’s management, economists, investors, as well as, the government may use forecasting data to understand resource allocation and expenses.
+Forecasting is about understanding, analyzing, and determining the possible future outcome.
+Forecasting is based on past performance, wherein analysts study the past performance of a company to arrive at future expectations in terms of revenue, financial statements, and other metrics.
+Various entities such as the company’s management, economists, investors, and the government may use forecasting data to understand resource allocation and expenses.

 One can broadly classify forecasting into Qualitative and Quantitative forecasting.
-Qualitative forecasting can further be classified into Expert Opinion and Consumer Survey method.
-On the other hand, Quantitative method of forecasting includes methods such as Time Series, Moving averages, Exponential smoothening, Regression analysis, Input-Output analysis and so on.
+Qualitative forecasting can further be classified into Expert Opinion and Consumer Survey methods.
+On the other hand, the Quantitative method of forecasting includes methods such as Time Series, Moving averages, Exponential smoothening, Regression analysis, Input-Output analysis, and so on.